Lenovo Yoga

 Lenovo Yoga (stylized as Lenovo YOGA or simply YOGΛ) is a line of consumer-oriented high-end laptop computers, tablets, and all-in-one computers designed, developed and marketed by Lenovo, named for their ability to assume multiple form factors due to a hinged screen.

-The line currently competes against other 2-in-1 PCs such as the HP Spectre and Acer Spin.
+The line currently competes against other 2-in-1 PCs such as the HP Spectre, Acer Spin and Asus Transformer.

 2012

 Lenovo IdeaPad Yoga 13

 The Yoga 13's capacitive touch display allows for up to 10-point touch control.
-The Yoga 13 is powered by an Intel Chief River platform, using an Ivy Bridge processor, has 4 GB or 8 GB of RAM, and SSD with 128 GB or 256 GB.
+The Yoga 13 is powered by Intel's Chief River platform, using an Ivy Bridge processor, has 4 GB or 8 GB of RAM, and SSD with 128 GB or 256 GB.
 The battery life of the Yoga 13 is estimated to be around eight hours.
 After testing the Yoga 13's battery life, TechRadar said, "Our only real concern is that the battery life is squarely average.
 In our Battery Eater test, which maxes out the system until the battery dies, we only clocked 177 minutes, which is short of the 200-minute gold standard.
 This said, in normal day-to-day usage, we experienced closer to six to eight hours of life, depending on the screen brightness and CPU saturation."

 The Yoga 13 makes use of a 13.3-inch display with a resolution of 1600 × 900.
 The display uses an IPS panel in order to provide wide viewing angles and maintain the thin profile of the Yoga 13.
 The Yoga 13 has 720p front-facing webcam.
 It has one USB 3.0 port and one USB 2.0 port, an HDMI output, a memory card reader, and a combo jack for audio input and output.

 The 13-inch Yoga was released by Lenovo on 26 October 2012.
 Best Buy released an alternative version of the Yoga 13 with an Intel Core i5 processor (vs. Lenovo's base model's i3 processor) and no Microsoft Office (whereas Lenovo's base model includes Microsoft Office).
 Its smaller cousin, Yoga 11, which runs Windows RT (as opposed to the Yoga 13, running Windows 8), was released in December 2012.